trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 To handle concurrent requests with a single worker process NGINX uses the [reactor design pattern](https://stackoverflow.com/questions/5566653/simple-explanation-for-the-reactor-pattern-with-its-applications).
 Basically, it's a single-threaded but it can fork several processes to utilize multiple cores.

 However, NGINX is not a single threaded application.
 Each of worker processes is single-threaded and can handle thousands of concurrent connections.
-A single worker can and does process tens of thousands of requests a second.
 Workers are used to get request parallelism across multiple cores.
 When a request blocks, that worker will work on another request.

 NGINX does not create a new process/thread for each connection/requests but it starts several worker threads during start.
 It does this asynchronously with one thread, rather than using multi-threaded programming (it uses an event loop with asynchronous I/O).